eunid/netID-docs/docs/cmp/index.md

 In addition to the Single Sign-on, netID Partners can also leverage netID to allow users to manage their overall privacy settings in terms of commercial data usage.
 This offers a convenient, scalable and most importantly server-based/permanent way to manage a user’s consent status or more generally a status in terms of legal grounds for commercial data usage.

 To enable that netID (here specifically the netID Permission Center) provides the following services to integrate a netID Partners Consent Management Platform.
-Overall these APIs enable a Partner/his CMP to manage a TC-String associated to an individual user as well as netID specific consents (netID Permissions) which allow him to identity a user while using his services.
+Overall these APIs enable a Partner/his CMP to manage a TC String associated to an individual user as well as netID specific consents (netID Permissions) which allow him to identity a user while using his services.

 In the following descriptions we will refer to the user’s overall privacy setting as **privacy status**.